-The Otto Bremer Foundation, created by Otto Bremer in 1944, continues to reflect the commitments, interests and concerns of its founder.
+The Otto Bremer Trust, created by Otto Bremer in 1944, continues to reflect the commitments, interests and concerns of its founder.

 Otto Bremer came to Minnesota as a German immigrant in 1886, seeking opportunities for a good life.
 Over the next decades, he lived the American dream.
 Speaking limited English at the start, he called the day he was hired in his first job in St. Paul “about the happiest moment in my life.”
 But looking for greater challenges, he soon moved on to a new job as bookkeeper for the National German American Bank.
 Over the next 36 years, he worked his way up to become the chairman of the American National Bank and a dedicated community leader involved in civic, financial and corporate life.
 He partnered with his brother Adolph in the ownership and management of the Jacob Schmidt Brewing Company, served as treasurer of the City of St. Paul for more than a decade and became an advisor to presidents Woodrow Wilson and Franklin D. Roosevelt.

 Bremer’s financial acumen ultimately made him the largest investor in bank stocks in the Midwest.
 Many of these investments were in independent rural banks, “countryside banks” as he called them.
 His commitment to these institutions and to the surrounding communities was unwavering.
 During the Great Depression, Bremer liquidated many of his personal assets to strengthen these banks and help them ride out hard times.
 He believed that people could survive and flourish if they had help at critical times.